Signed in as:

 filler@godaddy.com

 Seth Thomas watches, like most brands, had many components in common and a few that were unique to their designs.
-This page is for the nuts and bolts of the factory models, from plate finishes and balance staffs, to regulator styles and the meaning of Adjusted.
-Don't miss the section at the bottom of the page for the latest discoveries.
+This page is for the nuts and bolts of the factory models, from plate finishes and balance staffs, to regulator styles and the meaning of the word Adjusted.

 The Model 5 was the factory's sole full plate design, where the only visible component was the balance wheel.